 - If your students use Facetune, regularly monitor your teen’s edited photos and have frequent discussions about what is okay to post

 - Talk to your teen about body image and the distorted reality photo editing apps can create

 - Explain the differences of making minor edits (like lighting, color, and shadows) and major cosmetic edits (like changing the appearance of your face)

 - Monitor your children for signs of anxiety, sadness, and depression

 - Consider contacting the school counselor or a private therapist if your teen needs help coping with body image issues

-Facetune’s developers recommend the app for children ages 4 and up.
-Kids of all ages could definitely have fun morphing their faces on the Facetune app.
-However, the team at Smart Social believes the consequences of tweens and teens regularly modifying their appearance for social media can leave lasting negative effects.
+While kids of all ages can have fun morphing their faces and bodies on apps, like Facetune, many experts believe the consequences of tweens and teens regularly modifying their appearances for social media can leave lasting negative effects.